-Needle Aponeurotomy (NA) is an in-office procedure for patients with Dupuytren’s Contracture.
+Needle Aponeurotomy (NA) is an in-office procedure for patients with Dupuytrens Contracture.
 This is a non-surgical option which has a much quicker recovery than surgery.
 There are less complications and risks with NA compared to surgery.
-However, the results from NA do not typically last as long as surgery, and the NA procedure often is repeated 3-5 years in the future.
+However, the results from NA do not typically last as long as surgery, and the NA procedure often is repeated in the future.
+Approximately 50% of patients will have a recurrence of the contracture in 3-5 years after NA.
+The other 50% of patients had longer lasting results from NA.
 Not all patients are good candidates for NA.
 Collagenase injections are also non-surgical treatment for Dupuytrens and are available at Raleigh Hand to Shoulder Center.
 Common side effects from needle aponeurotomy include skin tears, pain, bruising and swelling, which typically heal in a few days.
 Complications such as infection or damage to nerves and blood vessels are rare.
 This is a high-value procedure which has low cost and high-quality results.
+Most patients are very satisfied with the results from needle aponeurotomy.

 Needle Aponeurotomy for Dupuytren Contracture